 Please note: The elective module listed in the first module slot take place at the same time as the compulsory module "Soft Matter Science II - Food Physics" (see page 8).
-These three modules are offered every summer semester, however, of these three modules only the compulsory module "Soft Matter Science II - Food Physics" must be completed in order to graduate.
+However, only the compulsory module "Soft Matter Science II - Food Physics" must be completed in order to graduate.